 Things like : decide what I want to dedicate my energy to on a specific day, choose to suddenly head out on a hike on a surprisingly warm and sunny day of Fall, be able to be present for one of our kids when they are sick without having the background stress of figuring out if I can work remotely that day or which meetings I may need to cancel.
 These all stem from the fact that how I spend my days will be in larger part controlled by me.

 Although I knew my manager would retire within the next 5 years, I was aware that she was planning to stay in her current role until that moment.
-It gave me some confidence that I would be able to report to her at least very near to when I plan to leave work.
+It gave me some confidence that I would be able to report to her at least very near to when we would achieve financial independence.

 This made me happy since firstly, I really like this manager and we get along well, but also because she has a good understanding of how an employee can perform better when they are happy and satisfied with their working conditions.
 As such, she has allowed me plenty of autonomy in my work and has been receptive and helpful when I communicated how I prefer to work.
 This announcement therefore gave me a sense of a loss of control in the future of my work.